Academic Integrity and Community Standards

 The School of General Studies holds each member of the community responsible for understanding these principles and abiding by them.

-Columbia students, faculty members, or staff who have concerns or complaints about a student's behavior, including issues pertaining to academic integrity, are asked to contact the Dean of Students or the Office of Judicial Affairs to discuss the concern.
-Based on the conversation with the complainant, the Dean of Students, in consultation with the Office of Judicial Affairs, will determine whether or not the complaint warrants an informal meeting with the student or a formal disciplinary hearing.
+Columbia students, faculty members, or staff who have concerns or complaints about a student's behavior, including issues pertaining to academic integrity, are asked to contact the Dean of Students or the Office of Student Conduct and Community Standards (SCCS) to discuss the concern.
+Based on the conversation with the complainant, the Dean of Students, in consultation with the SCCS, will determine whether or not the complaint warrants an informal meeting with the student or a formal disciplinary hearing.
 The Dean of Students will review the options and the procedures with the complainant.
-If a formal disciplinary hearing is to be held, the Dean of Students will forward the complaint to the Office of Judicial Affairs who will in turn contact the student, explain the procedure, and set up an appropriate time and place for the disciplinary hearing.
+If a formal disciplinary hearing is to be held, the Dean of Students will forward the complaint to the SCCS who will in turn contact the student, explain the procedure, and set up an appropriate time and place for the disciplinary hearing.

 A disciplinary hearing is held to discuss the allegations with the student, and when necessary, to determine appropriate sanctions.
-Present at the hearing are the charged student, a member of the Office of Judicial Affairs, and a dean from the School of General Studies.
-Students have the option of asking their Postbac Premed advisor to join them during the disciplinary hearing.
-On the strength of the evidence and the student's response, the Office of Judicial Affairs representative and the dean from the School of General Studies will reach a determination and notify the student of their decision after the hearing has concluded.
+Present at the hearing are the charged student, a member of SCCS, and a dean from the School of General Studies.
+Students have the option of asking their Postbac Premed advisor to attend the disciplinary hearing.
+On the strength of the evidence and the student's response, the SCCS representative and the dean from the School of General Studies will reach a determination and notify the student of their decision after the hearing has concluded.

 For students found guilty of academic dishonesty or misconduct, the sanctions range from warning to probation, suspension, or dismissal.
 Loss of eligibility for committee support may also be a consequence of a finding of guilt.
-Because the Office of Judicial Affairs wants to ensure that the disciplinary process is also an educational process, every effort is made to refer students to appropriate resources and support services that will help them learn from the experience.
+Because the SCCS wants to ensure that the disciplinary process is also an educational process, every effort is made to refer students to appropriate resources and support services that will help them learn from the experience.
 In cases of academic dishonesty, the disciplinary response is deliberately separate from the decision an instructor makes concerning how the breach of the academic contract affects a student's grade.
+In cases that have been referred for disciplinary action through the Dean’s Discipline process, a student may not drop or withdraw from the course in question.
 If a student is found guilty of a second violation of University regulations, academic dishonesty, or inappropriate behavior, that student is, in most cases, dismissed.
 Students have the right to appeal the decision of the disciplinary committee.
 Appeals must be submitted in writing within the deadline given in the letter informing the student of the disciplinary action taken.
 Appeals must be addressed to the Dean of the School.

 In general, under University policy and federal law, information about dean's disciplinary proceedings against a student is confidential and may not be disclosed to others.